Biden and Kishida discuss Japan 'stepping up' security

 The Navy officer was sentenced in October to three years in prison, a sentence that the family and U.S. lawmakers have called unduly harsh considering the circumstances.
 Alkonis also agreed to pay the victims $1.65 million in restitution.

-Kishida met with Vice President Kamala Harris on Friday before his meeting with Biden to discuss U.S.-Japan space cooperation and other issues.
+Kishida met with Vice President Kamala Harris on Friday before his meeting with Biden.

 ___ Associated Press writers Tracy Brown and Seung Min Kim in Washington and Mari Yamaguchi in Tokyo contributed to this report.